ajalex114/logic-apps-templates/Auto-Save-Bills-From-Outlook-Notification/README.md

 The bill is then saved to a configured location in Onedrive.

+A notification is sent to any mobile which has flow installed and connected to this Microsoft account

 ## Outcome
 The attachment file is saved to the configured location in the below format:
 `<<configured location>>/<<year>>/<<month>>.pdf`